 I understand why people want to be as perfect as they can be.
 When you are in charge, not being perfect comes at a cost to others, not just to you.

 So let me state the obvious, from my perch as a coach and leadership trainer: You will never be perfect.
-You will always
+You will always have weaknesses.

 And this: The best leadership style is rooted in who you really are, adapted to your circumstances.